 Make sure you bring undergarments needed for certain clothing styles such as a strapless bra for a strapless top.
 While tucking in bra straps works as a temporary fix, it will create unflattering bulges underneath clothing.
 Also if you are wearing clothing that may be light colored or thin, bright colored undergarments may show through on camera.
 Avoid this by wearing or bringing nude undergarments that will blend in with your skin color and not show through.

 I recommend bringing extra outfits in addition to the 3-4 looks that we will be photographing in case of any wardrobe malfunctions.
 Try to coordinate outfits that are form fitting in different styles such as formal, semi-formal or casual.
 Make sure all clothing is freshly pressed and hung on hangers when transporting to prevent wrinkles.

 3-4 different pairs of shoes are recommended.
 Where your senior session is located will also determine what kind of shoes to bring.
 Wedges and heels look great with urban or architectural shots.
 Flats and sandals pair well with nature shots and prevents you from sinking into the ground.

 Accessories such as scarves, hats, jewelry and belts are highly recommended.
 1-2 accessories per outfit can take the outfit from bland and boring to polished and stylish.
 A few of my favorite places to shop for accessories are Charming Charlie, Maurices or J.Crew.

 Props are always encouraged and personalize your senior session to make it truly unique.
 Sports equipment/uniforms, instruments, or items pertaining to extracurricular activities are a few examples of props that can be used.

 If your high school does not hire out a yearbook photographer, they will have a deadline and certain criteria for their yearbook images.
-Please research this information and provide the criteria to us a week before your senior session so that we can accommodate the requirements.
+Please research this information and provide the criteria to us a week before your senior session.
+This will ensure that I can accommodate the requirements.